Edit

 Note

-- Only the KQL is mandatory.
-The respective NL description is automatically generated by the LLM.
-Still you are welcome to add a short description of the KQL by a preceding comment (that must be attached to the KQL).
+• Only the KQL is mandatory.
+The LLM generated the respective NL description.
+Still you're welcome to add a short description of the KQL by a preceding comment (that must be attached to the KQL).

-- KQL queries are checked for valid syntax; only valid ones are added to the Private Shots db.
+• KQL queries are checked for valid syntax; only valid ones are added to the Private Shots database.

-- For specific user, the Copilot uses only Private Shots that are visible to that user.
-I.e., if that user has no permission to view specific dashboard or queryset the Copilot won't use shots from those artifacts.
+• Copilot uses only Private Shots that are accessible to the user.
+If you lack permission to view a specific dashboard or queryset, Copilot doesn't utilize shots from those artifacts.

-- KQL queries that were generated by the Copilot and copied to the queryset using the Copilot's "Copy to Editor" button starts by a comment line "// This KQL query was generated by AI:" and are not published into the Private Shots db.
-If you want to include them just delete that comment (but leave the following comment which is the user's prompt, as it's helpful for generating the NL description).
+• KQL queries generated by Copilot and inserted into the queryset using the "Copy to Editor" button include a comment line: // This KQL query was generated by AI:.
+These queries aren't published to the Private Shots database.
+To include them, remove this comment while retaining the subsequent comment containing the user's prompt, as it aids in generating the natural language description.